 Dozin with Dinos at Field Museum of Natural History

-Adler After Dark at Adler Planetarium
+Adler at Night at Adler Planetarium

 Listen to live jazz while taking in the Chicago skyline at Jazzin’ at the Shedd.
 In the summer, Shedd Aquarium’s terrace offers some stunning views of the water and city, particularly once the Navy Pier fireworks start up.
 In the fall, the aquarium also hosts Shedd After Hours.
 This adults-only event includes live music, skyline views, and meet-and-greets with beluga whales and bluegills, stingrays, and sturgeons.